cockroachdb/docs/src/current/v23.2/architecture/transaction-layer.md

 The check is done by keeping track of all the reads using a dedicated `RefreshRequest`.
 If this succeeds, the transaction is allowed to commit (transactions perform this check at commit time if they've been pushed by a different transaction or by the [timestamp cache](#timestamp-cache), or they perform the check whenever they encounter a [`ReadWithinUncertaintyIntervalError`]({% link {{ page.version.version }}/transaction-retry-error-reference.md %}#readwithinuncertaintyintervalerror) immediately, before continuing).
 If the refreshing is unsuccessful (also known as *read invalidation*), then the transaction must be retried at the pushed timestamp.

 {{site.data.alerts.callout_info}}
-<a name="write-skew-tolerance"></a> `READ COMMITTED` transactions do **not** perform read refreshing.
+<a name="write-skew-tolerance"></a> `READ COMMITTED` transactions do **not** perform read refreshing before commit.
 Instead, they permit their [read timestamps](#read-snapshots) and write timestamps to skew at commit time.
 This makes it possible for statements in concurrent `READ COMMITTED` transactions to interleave with one another without blocking or aborting transactions, and enables potential [concurrency anomalies]({% link {{ page.version.version }}/read-committed.md %}#concurrency-anomalies).
 {{site.data.alerts.end}}

 ### Transaction pipelining